This site is very under construction right now, but I figured if I don’t update my site, I’ll never get around to it.

 This site is using a custom Hugo theme I made, which you can find here, along with instructions for how to use it.
 There is still a lot of work to be done.

-I’m Maximillian Mohammed von Briesen, or Moby for short.
-I live just outside of Atlanta, GA.
-I studied Computer Science and Music Technology at Georgia Tech, and I currently work as a software developer at Storj Labs.
+I’m Maximillian Mohammed von Briesen, or Moby for short (actually, pretty much everybody calls me Moby).
+I live just outside of Atlanta, GA (for now).
+I studied Computer Science and Music Technology at Georgia Tech, and I currently work as a software engineering manager and team lead at Storj Labs.